dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

         - though it will be much more difficult for the brain than other organs (like networks of CYP metabolization in liver)

+- accelerate acquisition of neural epigenetic data, where possible by sequencing necessarily extracted tissue from surgeries already scheduled/required

+#### Goals for Neuropharmacological Progression

+- eludication of natuarl/artifical induced variants of morphological distribution/progression should emerge
+  - via poor psychiatric/neuropharmocological assessments
+    - wrong medication for diagnosis, medication for wrong diagnosis
+  - via medication interactions (known/unknown)
+- connect neurological data to an ontologically-informed modeled assessing presence/absence/quality of disease traits
+  - traits such as: anomolous EEG dispersion/spectra/response, phenomology of disease signs/symptoms/progression and the qualities thereof

+#### Other Experimental Methodologies

+- use PET (w/ radiotracers) to model neural receptor distribution to model typological variation in mental illness.

+- use of DTI-Tract along with fMRI, TCD/TCCD & advanced EEG to correlate strucures inferred via tractography with:
+  - anomolous EEG (spectra) or fMRI data
+  - that is, how does the tractographical structure correlate to anomolous signals & impulse patterns
+  - how can pattern recognition be trained to detect and quantify/dilineate types of anomolous

 # Metanomics x Probabilistic Programming